lindbrook/packageRank/README.md

 While there were 113,842 nominal downloads, applying all the filters reduced that number to 111,662, an inflation of 1.95%.

-Excluding the time it takes to download the log file (the bulk of the computation time), the above example take approximate 15 additional seconds to run on a single core on a 3.1 GHz Dual-Core Intel Core i5 processor.
+Excluding the time it takes to download the log file (typically the bulk of the computation time), the above example take approximate 15 additional seconds to run on a single core on a 3.1 GHz Dual-Core Intel Core i5 processor.

 There are 4 filters.
 You can control them using the following arguments (listed in order of application):